dpezely/Effective-serde-By-Writing-Less-Rust-Code/README.md

 [v0.14.0](https://github.com/gnab/remark/releases/tag/v0.14.0).

-The Markdown version of the presentation is [presentation.md](./presentation.md), and the rendered HTML version is [on RawGit CDN](https://cdn.rawgit.com/dpezely/Effective-serde-By-Writing-Less-Rust-Code/master/presentation.html).
+The Markdown version of the presentation is [presentation.md](./presentation.md), and the rendered PDF version is [presentation.pdf](./presentation.pdf).